HeinerKuecker/Coroutine-in-pure-Java/README.md

 Therefore, this code should also work with older Java versions, possibly with insignificant changes, such as removing the SafeVarargs annotation.

+The use cases for this library are coroutines with or without an iterator, where managing the state is too difficult for self-written code.

+In the coroutine is the full power of the Turing machine available, not just an state machine.